nephomaniac/little-lemon/README.md

 - npx expo start

+## notes:
+- see figma/ dir for figma content
-note: course menu images content as hosted remotely by the course  are not 100% correct, some missing, some black/blank images, etc..
+- course menu images content as hosted remotely by the course  are not 100% correct, some missing, some black/blank images, etc..